ZYinMD/marvelsnap-on-screen/maintain.md

    - Read the "Cast" section to add each character in `map.ts`.

    - Create a new txt file in `facts/one-time-scripts/animated-tv-series/wiki-pages`, copy and paste all wikipedia text into it.
-If there's another dedicated wikipedia page for "plot of all episodes", prefer that page over the main page.
+For tv series, if there's another dedicated wikipedia page for "plot of all episodes", prefer that page over the main page.
 This txt helps with future searches.